-I’m too much of an attention seeker, and write this blog to get it in a good way.
-I’m also practicing being brutally honest, it’s difficult but at the same time, quite a lot of fun.
+I’m Siddharth and I’m practicing being brutally honest.
+It’s difficult but at the same time, a lot of fun.
 People feel weird around those who are “too” honest and can’t put up the façade required by polite society.
 I don’t like being part of polite society.
-It makes me feel I’m part of a sham.
-I don’t like being part of any shams, even religion.
+It makes me feel I’m part of a sham and I don’t like being part of any shams.

-In fact, when I am in the polite society of someone who can’t directly kick my ass (boss, professor, policeman, local thug) I’ll usually ask them to “cut the cute bit”.
-When I’m with someone who has no direct implications on my mental and physical well-being and have to be politely politically correct, I rebel by falling into a tone that is unabashedly sarcastic.
+In fact, when I am in the society of someone who can’t directly kick my ass (boss, professor, policeman, local thug) I’ll usually ask them to “cut the cute bit”.
+When I’m with someone who has no direct implications on my mental and physical well-being and I am forced to be politically correct, I rebel by falling into a tone that is unabashedly sarcastic.
 Many of my acquaintances have experienced this first hand.
 They hate me for it.

 I like people who are square and respectful of others.
 If you can coolly tell me the truth however hard it is for me, I’ll like you.
 I can’t stand God’s fan club.
 If you fervently believe in any form of religion, in my mind you’re a bit of an idiot.
 That’s because you are adhering to the thought process of smart marketers/storytellers who lived centuries ago.

 What Hooters and Apple Genius Bars can teach us about Customer Service